doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/computer/other.md

 title: "Other"
 weight: 3
 draft: false
-description: "Brookhaven RP Laptop Messages found as part of Secrets and Mysteries.
-These Messages are not signed.
+description: "Laptop Messages that are unsigned.
 Picture of message provided."
 ---